 Judah’s social injustice and idolatry tragically intersected just outside the city walls in the valley of Ben-Hinnom.
 There they built a high place of Topheth, a name that emphasized the shameful nature of this site, and burned their children alive as sacrifices to please pagan gods, like Molech.
 Child sacrifice was explicitly forbidden in the Torah (see Lev 18:21 and 20:2-5).
 In Jeremiah’s sermon, it’s clear that God hates it; such a thing would not even enter his mind.

 Jeremiah proclaims that this valley would become the ironic site of their destruction.
 It will be renamed the “Valley of Slaughter, for they will bury the dead in Topheth until there is no more room” (Jer 7:32).
 When Babylon captures them, the place where they once slaughtered their children will become the place where they are slaughtered.
-In that day, the place will be so full of dead bodies that they will remain unburied and left as food for the scavengers, an indescribable horror for the Israelite.
+In those days, the place will be so full of dead bodies that they will remain unburied and left as food for the scavengers, an indescribable horror for the Israelite.

 With that, Jeremiah’s sermon concludes.
 The hearer is left with images of corpses heaped upon one another as Yahweh silences the voices of gladness in the streets of Jerusalem.
 The point is inescapable—all of their empty rituals will come to a halt as the city and temple they cherish so deeply is laid waste in the Babylonian captivity.